wp-plugins/flow-flow-social-streams/README.txt

 Tested up to: 4.2.2
 Stable tag: 1.0

-With Flow-Flow Social Streams you can display your social hub of Facebook, Twitter and Instagram posts in beautiful responsive grid.
+With Flow-Flow Social Streams you can display your social hub in awesome responsive grid.

 == Description ==